wso2/docs-updates/en/docs/updates/update-tool.md

 ## What is the Update Tool?

 The Update Tool is a CLI distribution for Linux, MacOS and Windows distributions that streamlines updating WSO2 products.
-The Update Tool will automatically download the latest updates for your WSO2 products and install them.
+When you run The Update Tool, it will automatically download and install the latest updates for your WSO2 products.
 It will also take a backup of your current installation before updating it.

 !!! tip "Before you begin"
     -   Before you run the Update Tool, **stop the product pack from running**.